sn9x0/AntiDiscordTokenGrabber/README.md

    - **"Browser Protect" Tab:** *(Currently under construction)* The direct file lock for Chrome/Edge cookies will be implemented here soon.
    - **"Clipboard Protect" Tab:** Check the box for "Enable Anti-Clipboard-Hijacker" so the tool watches out for viruses in the background.
 4. Check the box at the very bottom for **"Enable Auto-Protection on PC Restart"** so you don't have to think about the tool after rebooting your PC.

-## ⚠️ Warning
-This tool modifies core files of Discord to lock them away from hackers.
-When there is an official Discord update, Discord might occasionally fail to update.
-In this case, simply open the tool, click on **"Unprotect"**, let Discord update normally, and then click on **"Protect"** again.